AboutUs.com: Popularity

 AboutUs.com is an open directory, and does not restrict website owners from writing in their own comments, or referencing commercial information that is not necessarily notable; webmasters are permitted to engage in self-promotion.

 AboutUs.com fills the gap for webmasters by encouraging the posting of information about all websites regardless of notability or commercial interest.

-Because of the open editing policy, and inclusion of commercial sites, it has grown rapidly in its content.
-It is also popular among webmasters or website owners seeking to include their "about us" information on AboutUs.com, as a central point of summary information on the web.
+Because of the open editing policy, and inclusion of commercial sites, its volume of content grew rapidly.
+It was also popular among webmasters or website owners seeking to include their "about us" information on AboutUs.com, as a central point of summary information on the web.

+Decline

+Editing activity on the site appears to have ceased entirely in 2018.
+Even in 2018, editing was done only by a handful of prolific editors The only edit since 2018 has been to the terms of service page, when the address to send copyright infringement notices to was updated in May 2020; as of February 2024, no other edits have taken place.

 Funding

 In November 2006, AboutUs closed its initial financing round for one million dollars.
 In January 2009, AboutUs secured a $5 million funding round from Voyager Capital.